Skip to main content

 mekara install commands

-Also sets up the symlink relationship between ~/.mekara/scripts/nl/ and ~/.claude/commands/, making mekara's bundled commands available globally.
+Also sets up a symlink from ~/.claude/skills/ to ~/.agents/skills/, making mekara's bundled commands available globally.

 Standards installation:

-Standards are installed to ~/.mekara/standards/.
-Commands that reference standards using @standard:name syntax have those references replaced with actual file paths (e.g., @~/.mekara/standards/command.md) so Claude Code's @ file reference mechanism can resolve them.
+Standards are installed to ~/.agents/standards/.
+Commands that reference standards using @standard:name syntax have those references replaced with actual file paths (e.g., @~/.agents/standards/command.md) so Claude Code's @ file reference mechanism can resolve them.

 Symlink behavior:

-This matches the standard project convention where either directory can be canonical.
+This matches the standard project convention where the generic Agent Skills directory is canonical.

 File handling: